Main Content

 Full Professor of Business and head of the Management Accounting Research Group at Philipps-Universität Marburg since 2011.

-Professor Rapp main research interest is the interaction and interplay of corporate valuation, corporate strategy, corporate financing, capital allocation, reporting and corporate control.
-He is a well-known expert for empirical capital market and corporate governance research.
-He has delivered research reports for the German ministry of economic affairs (BMWi), the European Trade Union Institute (ETUI), the Thyssen Foundation, the Hans-Böckler-Foundation, the Alternative Investment Management Association, the Copenhagen Business School, the Leipzig graduate School of Management to name but a few.
+Professor Rapp's main research interest is the interaction and interplay of corporate valuation, corporate strategy, corporate financing, capital allocation, reporting, and corporate control.
+He is a well-known expert in the area of empirical capital market and corporate governance research.
+He has delivered research reports for the German ministry of economic affairs (BMWi), the European Trade Union Institute (ETUI), the Thyssen Foundation, the Hans-Böckler-Foundation, the Alternative Investment Management Association, the Copenhagen Business School, and the Leipzig Graduate School of Management, to name but a few.

 - MACIE (scientific co-director, since 2016)